 We know recreating Frank Gehry's Lou Ruvo Centre this scale would be… challenging, to say the least, but we just feel that there are more inspiring buildings in Las Vegas, even if the brown look of the Wynn is certainly recognisable.
 It’s still more than worth it for that lovely Bellagio front, and its little fountains.

 Bonus!
-More beautiful real Lego buildings
+More beautiful Lego Architecture buildings

-These may not technically be Lego Architecture sets, but if you have an interest in Lego making beautiful versions of real buildings, these can't be ignored.
+These may not technically be Lego Architecture sets, but if you have an interest in Lego making beautiful versions of real buildings, these can't be ignored:

 It's a huge set that goes to great lengths to recreate the curved windows and domes, and transparent elements give light the right 'glow' through it.
 If you've got the space (and the time – it's a real monster of a build), this is a great exploration of how bitty pieces come together to form a beautiful final result.